 HVAC salary & career outlook

 Heating, ventilation, air conditioning and refrigeration mechanics and technicians install, maintain and repair the critical equipment that keeps the interiors of residential, commercial, industrial and institutional buildings safe and comfortable.
-In recent years, HVAC (sometimes called HVACR) employers have placed a high premium on training employees to fine-tune equipment for energy-efficient performance and safe handling of toxic gases used in heating and air conditioning.
+In recent years, HVAC (sometimes called HVACR) employers have placed a high premium on employees who have been educated on how to fine-tune equipment for energy-efficient performance and safe handling of toxic gases used in heating and air conditioning.
 These advancements, along with improvements in wireless technology, have made this an exciting time to join this skilled trade and acquire HVAC certification.

 A closer look at heating, air conditioning and refrigeration professionals